Caldarie/flutter_tflite_audio/README.md

 ## Known Issues

-1. Inference isn't accurate

-Its possible that your device doesn't have enough time to record.
+1. **Inference isn't accurate** - Its possible that your device doesn't have enough time to record.
 Simply adjust the bufferSize to a lower value.
 Likewise, if your bufferSize is too low, the recording length is too long and your model may possibly register it as background noise.
 Simply adjust the bufferSize to a higher value.

-2. App crashes when runnning model from Google's Teachable Machine.

-To reduce your app's footprint, this package has disabled the feature to run GTM's model by default.
+2. **App crashes when runnning model from Google's Teachable Machine** - To reduce your app's footprint, this package has disabled the feature to run GTM's model by default.
 You will need to manually implement ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)

 <br>